tubiz/woo-paystack/README.md

 ## Changelog ##

+### 2.0.0 ###
+* 	New: Saved cards - allow store customers to save their card details and pay again using the same card.
+Card details are saved on Paystack servers and not on your store.
+*	Fix: Change payment icon

 ### 1.1.0 ###
 *   Fix: Fatal error if the WooCommerce plugin is deactivated while the Paystack plugin is active